Company headquarters and server location - both must be right for data protection

 To put it more bluntly: storing data on a server or in a cloud that is owned, even indirectly through a corporate structure, by a U.S. company is a data transfer to the United States.

-GDPR and US Patriot Act: contradictions that can hardly be resolved
+GDPR and US Cloud Act: contradictions that are not easy to resolve

-Such a data transmission can hardly be designed in a legally secure way.
+Such a data transmission cannot always be designed in a legally secure way.

 The USA and the EU had tried in two attempts to find a basis for such data transfers, namely in the form of the "Safe Harbor" agreement and later the "Privacy Shield".
 However, both instruments were declared invalid by the European Court of Justice (ECJ) in the Schrems I and Schrems II judgments.
 They can therefore no longer serve as a basis for data transfers.